 Heat related injuries Participants advised to drink plenty of water on hot days.
-Drinks can be purchased in the café and water can be left in locations identified by staff but not carried on the course Participants to wear t shirts People slipping off when the course it wet Good shoes essential Participants advised that the course could be slippery where appropriate Safety system in place to prevent a fall from height Helmet worn to protect the head during a slip People getting cold or wet during the course Participants advised to wear warm clothes / coats as long as they don't interfere with the fit of the harnesses Information on what to bring will be emailed out on booking a course High wind effecting the natural usage of the course Session will be stopped in winds exceeding force 5 The quarry is generally sheltered in all wind directions except the east.
-The prevailing wind direction is SW The zip and Burma have different operating conditions, see the specific risk assessment
+Drinks can be purchased in the café and water can be left in locations identified by staff but not carried on the course Participants to wear t shirts People slipping off when the course it wet Good shoes essential Participants advised that the course could be slippery where appropriate Safety system in place to prevent a fall from height Helmet worn to protect the head during a slip People getting cold or wet during the course Participants advised to wear warm clothes / coats as long as they don't interfere with the fit of the harnesses Information on what to bring will be emailed out on booking a course High wind effecting the natural usage of the course Session will be stopped in Sessions called off in high winds.
+Direction is a key factor as the course is usually very sheltered in most wind conditions, staff will base any decision based on how the prevailing condition are "actually" effecting the course and people ability to access the course safely.
+The zip and Burma have different operating conditions, see the specific risk assessment

 Falling Participants falling leading to impact injuries and or death Participants The course is designed to have the participants attached to a safety cable from start to finish.
-Exiting the system can only be done by completing the course, accessing a designated exit point located in a safe location or removal from the system using a secilist tool only held by instructors.
-Participants are checked by a trained member of staff at the point off attachment Harness chosen have automatic locking buckles so if clients do adjust the harnesses they can not be rethreaded incorrectly Harnesses checked at start and at intervention points these are: Start of classic tour Start of zip wire Reputable system of safety used Pull tests carried out on all anchors at start of build Daily and termly and annual inspections carried out Training from staff and competence checked
+Exiting the system can only be done by completing the course, accessing a designated exit point located in a safe location or removal from the system using a specialist tool only held by instructors.
+Participants are checked by a trained member of staff at the point off attachment Harness chosen have automatic locking buckles so if clients do adjust the harnesses they can not be rethreaded incorrectly Harnesses checked at start and at intervention points these are: Start of classic tour Start of zip wire Reputable system of safety used Pull tests carried out on all anchors at start of build Daily and termly and annual inspections carried out

-Participants cannot reattach themselves as the course will be secured using a safety hook over the wire at all entrances and exits which can only be operated by staff Inversions in a harness leading to discomfort and the possibility of falling "out the harness" Participants Full body harness have been chosen to prevent this • •
+Training from staff and competence checked Participants cannot reattach themselves as the course will be secured using a safety hook over the wire at all entrances and exits which can only be operated by staff Inversions in a harness leading to discomfort and the possibility of falling "out the harness" Participants • Full body harness have been chosen to prevent this

 PPE PPE failing leading to falls from height Participants Staff trained on how to fit and check equipment at the point of training.
-This is an assessed criteria PPE checked visually by staff before each use PPE checked every 3 months by a competent and trained member of staff, these will be logged All fault PPE will be placed in the second opinion bin were a senior member of staff will decide the next course of action Participants briefed not to alter or adjust equipment Manufacturers recommendations will be followed Incorrect storage leading to failure Participants PPE stored in dedicated shed away from chemicals, UV light Equipment stored on purpose made racks to allow air flow for drying Low level heat source in constant use to eliminate damp from the storage shed Incorrect fitting leading to falls from height Participants 2 sizes of harness are availableStaff trained on how to fit these •
+This is an assessed criteria PPE checked visually by staff before each use PPE checked every 3 months by a competent and trained member of staff, these will be logged All fault PPE will be placed in the second opinion bin were a senior member of staff will decide the next course of action Participants briefed not to alter or adjust equipment Manufacturers recommendations will be followed Incorrect storage leading to failure Participants PPE stored in dedicated shed away from chemicals, UV light Equipment stored on purpose made racks to allow air flow for drying Low level heat source in constant use to eliminate damp from the storage shed Incorrect fitting leading to falls from height Participants 2 sizes of harness are available Staff trained on how to fit these •